 Spring is here!
-If you could’t tell from the slightly warmer weather then the garden center lines at home improvement stores should tip you off.
+If you couldn’t tell from the slightly warmer weather then the garden center lines at home improvement stores should tip you off.

-There’s a lot going on with the COVID-19 situation, but nature always keeps itself moving.
-Perhaps it’s because we have some extra time on our hands or that garden centers are one of the few places still open for business, but landscaping has taken a higher priority for most homeowners this year.
+There is a lot going on with the COVID-19 situation, but nature always keeps itself moving.
+Perhaps it is because we have some extra time on our hands or that garden centers are one of the few places still open for business, but landscaping has taken a higher priority for most homeowners this year.

 As you walk through the aisles of perennials and annuals do you opt for pieces that you personally like or do you choose options that may improve your property value?

 Where to start?
-Remember that a well cared for property doesn’t have to mean an expensively cared for property.
+Remember that a well-cared for property does not have to mean an expensively cared for property.
 Many shrubs and perennials can be purchased very inexpensively.
-So when deciding between a Japanese maple (beautiful and costly) and the golden arborvitae (beautiful and much cheaper) think about your ROI (return on investment).
+So, when deciding between a Japanese maple (beautiful and costly) and the golden arborvitae (beautiful and much cheaper) think about your ROI (return on investment).

 Here are a few tips to consider: